raquo/scala-dom-types/README.md

 ## Design Goals

-The purpose of _Scala DOM Types_ is to become a standard DOM types library used in Scala projects, both in Scala.js and the JVM.
+The purpose of _Scala DOM Types_ is to become a standard DOM types library used in Scala.js projects.

 #### Precise Types